-Most of the business owners we talk to have heard of SEO.
+Most of the property managers we talk to have heard of SEO.
 They know it has something to do with Google.
 Some of them have paid for it and aren’t sure what they got.
 Most of them aren’t convinced it applies to their business, or they assume it’s something only e-commerce companies or big brands need to worry about.

 This post is for that group.